ilalev/KdrV_mindmap/README.md

 See below for details on contributing and producing derivatives.

-If you are not familiar with the jargon of coders and are only interested in downloading the mind map, then just click on the green "Clone or download" button and select "Download ZIP".
+If you are not familiar with the jargon of coders and are only interested in downloading the mind map, then just click on the green "Code" button and select "Download ZIP".

 # Sources used